-This is a government at war with our young people and therefore at war with our future.
+YOUNGER PEOPLE AND THE CUTS 'This is a government at war with our young people and therefore at war with our future.
 It is betraying an entire generation.
 Our young people deserve better.
 They have every right to feel cynical and let down.
 They have been failed again and again by politicians who promised before the election to vote against a rise in fees and to keep college grants.
-It is not right that the next generation is being asked to pay the price for a financial crisis they didn't create.
-Sally Hunt, UCU general secretary the way in which cuts in public funding and social spending are affecting younger people how cuts in education funding and employer attacks are falling heavily on younger people as students and as education professionals how UCU is working to build our membership among younger members and what we're doing to campaign in defence of early careers members what you can do to help.
+It is not right that the next generation is being asked to pay the price for a financial crisis they didn't create.'
+Sally Hunt, UCU general secretary I am [name of speaker] from the UCU at [name of institution].
+I'm going to talk today about: - the way in which cuts in public funding and social spending are affecting younger people - 2 how cuts in education funding and employer attacks are falling heavily on younger people as students and as education professionals - how UCU is working to build our membership among younger members and our campaigning in defence of early careers members what you can do to help.